kissplugins/KISS-Smart-Batch-Installer-MKII/FRAMEWORK.md

 ---

 ## 2. Guiding Principles
+- **FSM-Centric:**  Finite State Machine (FSM) is the core architectural pattern for managing all states and core business logic.
 - **Developer-Centric:** The framework must be easy to use, well-documented, and reduce boilerplate code.
 - **OOP & Modern PHP:** All code must follow modern Object-Oriented principles and PSR-4 standards.
 - **WordPress-First:** Leverage existing WordPress APIs and functions before creating custom solutions.